emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

 ## Try Wildcard Subscription with MQTTX Client

-This section demonstrates how to use the MQTTX client to simulate subscriptions to wildcard topics.
+This section demonstrates how to use the MQTTX client to create subscriptions to wildcard topics.

 In this demonstration, you can create one client connection `demo` as a publisher to publish messages.
 Then, you can create another client connection as a subscriber.
 The subscriber subscribes to the following wildcard topics: